Network coin supply approaches

 Summary

 If an elastic supply mechanism can be implemented in a way that is accurate enough to be useful, whilst also being sufficiently secure and reliable, it could represent an effective approach for trying to maintain price stability.
 Demurrage would still be effective at increasing the velocity of the network coin whilst the prices also remain stable.
 Accurate supply changes could limit the rate of demurrage that is possible which is something that needs to be taken into account.
 Although an elastic and accurate supply change mechanism might be desirable for some networks, the real problem is around the implementation complexity that is involved with achieving that outcome.
-This complexity will often be enormous.
+This complexity would likely be enormous.
 For a global network there is no room for error in the implementation, they need to increasingly become mission critical systems that society can depend on.
 Any elastic supply mechanism should only be introduced if there is a reliable and secure way to determine how the supply should change.
 If this can be manipulated or exploited it could compromise the entire network.
-An implementation will ideally be both reliable and automated as much as possible to prevent the need for delegated governance - where a small group could end up having a lot of influence over the network coin supply.
+An implementation will ideally be both reliable and automated as much as possible to prevent the need for delegated governance - where a small group of people could end up having excessive influence over the supply of the network coin.

 Key takeaways

 Importance of stable prices - Maintaining stable prices is highly important for a medium of exchange.
-If the network coin is going to be frequently used in financial protocols, such as for borrowing and lending and for token exchange, price stability is still important for these use cases.
+If the network coin is going to be frequently used in financial protocols, such as for borrowing and lending or for token exchange, price stability will also be important for these use cases.
 The network coin does not need to be a medium of exchange however it would be beneficial for it to be used within financial protocols, especially for facilitating token asset exchange.
-For the network coin, what this means is small changes in the price of the network coin shouldn’t be problematic over the long term, however fast and sudden changes could make it less suitable as the preferred collateral for liquidity in different financial protocols.
-Where possible the network coin should aim to maintain stable prices and also to reduce price volatility.
+For the network coin, what this means is small changes in the price of the network coin shouldn’t be highly problematic over the long term, however fast and sudden changes could make it less suitable as the preferred collateral for liquidity in these different financial protocols.
+Wherever possible the network coin should aim to maintain stable prices and reduce price volatility.

 Simplicity of a fixed network coin supply - A fixed network coin supply is the most simple implementation for Web3 networks.
 It reduces both implementation and governance complexities.
 If the wider economy grows the price of a fixed supply of the network coin would increase over time, as the same amount of the network coin would be spread across a growing number of goods and services.
-The price appreciation should mean that the network is able to maintain higher network coin taxes over the long term, which is thanks to the gradual price increases that incentivise storage.
-A higher network coin tax helps to correct that problem.
+The price appreciation can make it easier to maintain higher network coin taxes over the long term, which is thanks to the gradual price increases that incentivise storage.
+A higher network coin tax helps to capture this unearned income and reduce the incentive to store the coin due to price appreciation.
 A fixed supply of the network coin is the most simple, robust and predictable solution for a Web3 network to adopt.
-Web3 networks would be able to focus solely on perfecting and automating what the rate of demurrage should be on the network.
+Web3 networks would be able to focus solely on perfecting and automating how the rate of demurrage should change over time.

 Last updated